 It took some convincing after McKim made his suggestion, but the friends were soon hooked on his idea.
 They started making plans to intercept the pink salmon run in Valdez, Alaska.
 What started as four buddies shooting the bull ended with the first, legitimate monster fish caught on a kayak.

 In a phone interview over a decade later, Allen “Bushy” Bushnell remembers the draw of catching the first giant fish in a kayak.
 “Every two years, salmon sharks show up for the pink salmon run in Alaska,” he explains.
 He remembers McKim describing huge sharks, up to 500 pounds, gorging on migrating salmon.
 The crew put their heads together to devise a plan to catch salmon shark from kayaks.

 In 2007, the conversation became a reality.
-The friends arrived in Valdez then loaded their kayaks and crew on a large fishing vessel named Bold Eagle.
-“We were surrounded by black rock, gray seas and gray sky; the setting wasn’t beautiful,” Bushnell remembers.
+The friends arrived in Valdez, then loaded their kayaks and crew on a large fishing vessel named Bold Eagle.
+“We were surrounded by black rock, grey seas and grey sky; the setting wasn’t beautiful,” Bushnell remembers.

 The anglers used heavy tackle, 200-pound test, very expensive reels and long wire leaders handmade by the skipper.
 For bait, they used 24-inch frozen pink salmon.
 McKim hooked up first.
 Bushnell says the group looked at each other and acknowledge, “This was going to be epic.”

 Bushnell dropped his bait and hooked a shark right away.
 He remembers the huge fish taking line fast, towing him sideways.
 “We were doing battle,” he says.

 The shark pulled Bushnell far from his friends and the mothership.
 When he reached deeper water, the fish shot straight down.
 Bushnell would winch up a few turns and the huge shark would take his progress back.
 “Then it turned on its afterburners.”